cmh25/gk/README.md

 ### slide adverb
 The slide adverb is an enhanced version of eachpair (aka eachprior).
 It only takes effect in the context of infix notation.

 The left argument is a positive or negative integer.
 Its sign indicates the order the arguments are passed to the modified verb.
-Its absolute value indicates the width of the sliding window.
+Its absolute value indicates the number of steps the sliding window moves each time arguments are taken.
 These examples should make clear how it works:
 ```
   1 ,' "abcd"
 ("ab"